secoda/secoda-helm/README.md

 # secoda-helm

-This repository contains the official **Helm 3** chart for installing and configuring Secoda on Kubernetes.
-For full documentation on all the ways you can deploy Secoda on your own infrastructure, please see the [Setup Guide](https://docs.secoda.co/self-hosted-secoda).
+This repository contains the official **Helm 3** chart for installing and configuring Secoda on Kubernetes, based off the community work of [Dan Quackenbush](https://github.com/danquack).
+For full documentation on all the ways you can deploy
+Secoda on your own infrastructure, please see the [Setup Guide](https://docs.secoda.co/self-hosted-secoda).